Finding meaningful dementia activities can be a challenge.

 Again, all field trips and outings will depend on your group.

-Senior Activity Ideas -- A comprehensive look at a variety of activities (and some crafts, although you can find more on our central craft page).
-Some of these may give you further ideas for your own dementia activities.
+Senior Activity Ideas — A comprehensive variety of General suggestions that may give you further ideas for dementia activities.

-Outdoor Elderly Activities -- We have many ideas for the outdoors, for different seasons.
-And some of these can be brought indoors as well (such as in winter).
-So if you're looking for dementia activities for the outdoors, take a look at this page too.
+Outdoor Elderly Activities — Many outdoor ideas for different seasons.
+Some can be brought indoors too.
+So if you’re looking for dementia activities for the outdoors, check these.